oGRE-Challenge/General/README.md

 Please bear with us while we develop the account.
 We will soon share:

-*code for data cleaning
+- Code for data cleaning
-*project-level outputs and analysis code
+- Project-level outputs and analysis code